 In this work, we systematically re-design the Mamba block to make it more suitable for vision tasks.
 We propose a hybrid architecture that consists of our proposed formulation (\textit{i.e.} MambaVision Mixer and MLP) as well as Transformer blocks.
-Specifically, we study different integration patterns such as adding the Transformer blocks in an iso-parameter manner to earlier, middle and final layers as well as every $l$ layers.
+Specifically, we study different integration patterns such as adding the Transformer blocks in an iso-parameter manner to earlier, middle, and final layers as well as every $l$ layers.
 Our analysis shows that leveraging several self-attention blocks at the final stages can significantly enhance the capability to capture global context and long-range spatial dependencies.
-As shown in Sec.~\ref{sec:results}, using a hybrid architecture also results in a higher image throughput in comparison to both pure Mamba or ViT-based models.
+As shown in Sec.~\ref{sec:results}, using a hybrid architecture also results in higher image throughput compared to both pure Mamba and ViT-based models.
 We introduce the MambaVision model which consists of a multi-resolution architecture and leverages CNN-based residual blocks for fast feature extraction of larger resolution features.
-As shown in Fig.~\ref{fig:fig1}, the MambaVision achieves a new SOTA Pareto front in terms of ImageNet-1K Top-1 accuracy and image throughput, outperforming Mamba, CNN and ViT-based models, sometimes by a significant margin.
-In downstream tasks such as Object detection and instance segmentation as well as semantic segmentation, models with MambaVision backbones outperform comparably-sized counterparts on MS COCO and ADE20 datasets, respectively.
+As shown in Fig.~\ref{fig:fig1}, the MambaVision achieves a new SOTA Pareto front in terms of ImageNet-1K Top-1 accuracy and image throughput, outperforming Mamba, CNN, and ViT-based models, sometimes by a significant margin.
+In downstream tasks such as object detection, instance segmentation, and semantic segmentation, models with MambaVision backbones outperform comparably-sized counterparts on MS COCO and ADE20 datasets, respectively.
 Hence, it validates the effectiveness and versatility of MambaVision as an efficient backbone.

 To the best of our knowledge, MambaVision is the \emph{first} effort to study and develop a hybrid architecture comprising of both Mamba and Transformers for computer vision applications.
 Our main contributions in this work are summarized as follows: